bscp/al5d_cpp/README.md

 # al5d_cpp

 This repository provides a library which allows you to execute low level functionality on the Lynxmotion AL5D robot arm.
 To discover all capabilities of this library, take a look at the <code>examples</code> directory.
 An incomplete list of provided functionality is:
-* Move specific joints to an pwm angle.
+* Move specific joints to an angle in pwm.
 * Move specific joints to an angle in degree.
 * Perform an emergency stop.